-The police created a record about you after you were stopped.
-Later, other organizations involved in your case will keep information about you as well.
+The police create records about teenagers after they are stopped.
+Later, other organizations involved in the case will keep information about the teen as well.

 Youth records are usually confidential (secret).
-People cannot just show up at a police station and ask whether you committed a crime.
+People cannot just show up at a police station and ask whether a person under 18 committed a crime.

 Youth Record or Criminal Record?

 What is the difference between a youth record and a criminal record?
 Usually, only adults can have a criminal record.
-Teens under 18 who committed a crime will usually have a youth record, not a criminal record.
-But teens who get an adult punishment will have a criminal record.
+People under 18 who committed a crime will usually have a youth record, not a criminal record.
+But teenagers who get an adult punishment will have a criminal record.

-Only these people can see your record, and they need a good reason to see it:
+Only these people can see someone's youth record, and they need a good reason to see it:

 - the victims (if any)